zir12345/propertiesimporter/README.md

 To use the propertiesmporter.jar standalone tool you have to download it from nexus repository with the following maven command in the textwerk directory of the project nbt | portal_bmwlive root:

-mvn org.apache.maven.plugins:maven-dependency-plugin:3.0.2:copy -Dartifact=com.bmw.cdp.propertiesimporter:propertiesimporter:1.0.0:jar -DoutputDirectory=.
+mvn org.apache.maven.plugins:maven-dependency-plugin:3.0.2:copy -Dartifact=com.bmw.kpi.propertiesimporter:propertiesimporter:1.0.0:jar -DoutputDirectory=.

 Groovy:
-mvn "org.apache.maven.plugins:maven-dependency-plugin:3.0.2:copy -Dartifact=com.bmw.cdp.propertiesimporter:propertiesimporter:LATEST:jar -DoutputDirectory=."
+mvn "org.apache.maven.plugins:maven-dependency-plugin:3.0.2:copy -Dartifact=com.bmw.kpi.propertiesimporter:propertiesimporter:LATEST:jar -DoutputDirectory=."